-Every Irish person has an average of 14,000 living cousins according to new research by Ancestry.com.
+Every Irish person has an average of 14,000 living cousins according to 2019 research by Ancestry.com.
 Irish Americans of complete Irish background likely have the same number.

-Currently, Ancestry DNA test allows people to track back with certainty as far as third of fourth cousins, but the reality is that records go back much further and can now be accessed.
+Currently, the Ancestry.com DNA test allows people to track back with certainty as far as third or fourth cousins, but the reality is that records go back much further and can now be accessed.

 The Irish study was created by comparing the DNA of 5,300 people from around Ireland.